storesafe/cordova-sqlcipher-adapter/README.md

 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).

-Some additional issues are tracked in [open Cordova-sqlite-storage bug-general issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general) and [open Cordova-sqlcipher-adapter bug-general issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general).
+_Some additional issues are tracked in [open cordova-sqlite-storage bug-general issues](https://github.com/xpbrew/cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general) and [open Cordova-sqlcipher-adapter bug-general issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues?q=is%3Aissue+is%3Aopen+label%3Abug-general)._

 <!-- END Known issues -->